Type 1 Diabetes

 At the onset of Type 1, a person may experience any of the following.
 They do not have to have all symptoms present.
 However, if you notice any of these signs consult with a doctor immediately.

 Some Type 1 symptoms can be confused for flu.
-A missed diagnosis of Type 1 diabetes can be very dangerous – even deadly.
+A missed diagnosis of T1D can be very dangerous – even deadly.
 Complications can go from mild to severe quickly; so do not be afraid to ask your doctor to check to make sure.

-If you or your child has any of these symptoms, or you suspect they could have Type 1 Diabetes, go to a doctor immediately for a medical exam.
+If you or your child has any of these symptoms, or you suspect they could have T1D, go to a doctor immediately for a medical exam.
 Your doctor will perform a test to determine your pancreatic function and confirm a diagnosis.

 How is Type 1 Diabetes Treated?

-While some of the symptoms of the more common Type 2 diabetes are similar to those of a Type 1 diabetic, treatment is not the same.
-People with Type 1 diabetes cannot manage it with pills or diet alone.
-Only insulin therapy is effective in helping a Type 1 diabetic – either through injections or an insulin pump.
-A Type 1 diabetic cannot live without insulin.
+While some of the symptoms of the more common Type 2 Diabetes are similar to those of Type 1 Diabetes, treatment is not the same.
+People with Type 1 Diabetes cannot manage it with pills or diet alone.
+Only insulin therapy is effective in helping someone with Type 1 – either through injections or an insulin pump.
+A person with T1D cannot live without insulin.
 The goal of insulin therapy is to mimic the way the pancreas would produce and distribute its own insulin, if it were able to produce it.

-Eating healthy and exercise will also help manage blood sugars, but a Type 1 diabetic must have insulin.
+Eating healthy and getting regular exercise will also help manage blood sugars, but a person with Type 1 Diabetes must have insulin.
 Ask your doctor or diabetes team about the right combination of insulin, carbohydrates in your diet and exercise for you.

 Your doctor will also check your A1c, and other diabetes health indicators regularly.
-However, a diabetic must manage and check their blood sugars several times a day.
+However, a person with diabetes must manage and check their blood sugars several times a day.
 This includes understanding how different foods and activity affect the body.